Limits of Intermarket Analysis

 Where the method reaches its boundary

-The practical limit appears when cross-asset evidence is asked to do more than provide context.
+The practical boundary appears when cross-asset evidence is asked to do more than provide context.
 Intermarket relationships can help map the distribution of pressure across markets, identify shifts in sensitivity, and show whether broader conditions are coherent or conflicted.
 They become less reliable when they are used as a substitute for asset-specific evidence, direct mechanism, or regime-aware interpretation.

 FAQ